cop4331-spr2020-team/contact-manager/README.md

 for instructions on how to build/run our project.

 #### Stopping Vagrant
+In vagrant, type 'exit' to leave vagrant.
-You have two options here.
+To stop vagrant machine, you have two options.
    `vagrant halt`, stopping its processing until you start it again.
    `vagrant destroy`, deleting the box and its content (would have to re-setup).

 The latter is useful when you want to re-install everything.